vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/kriyA/venkaTanAthaH/AhAra-niyamaH.md

 - anything until you realize its blemish

 Dip in the ocean is permitted on full moon day and new moon day.
-During times of lunar and solar eclipse all waters will be considered equal to gangaa water;
+During times of lunar and solar eclipse all waters will be considered equal to gangA water;
 water in rivers, even if it carries horses, donkeys and cadaver, will become purified with current.
 </details>